DobriniaMerk/Yandex-Music-Lyrics/README.md

-Some years ago Yandex.Music had a dedicated section in the sidebar, where you could read a lyrics of selected song.
+Some years ago Yandex.Music had a dedicated section in the sidebar, where you could read the lyrics of selected song.
 It was not very full, and that is probably why it was removed.

-When searching for music i accidentally found a page where this lyrics was still present, so i made an extension that extracts the text from there and puts it where it was previously.
-Of course, since this database is no longer in use it is no longer updated, so newer or less popular songs don't have lyrics.
+I have created an add-on that restores this feature to its original location after discovering, by chance, that the lyrics were still available on an inaccessible part of the website.
+Naturally, lyrics are not available for songs that are more recent or less well-known because this database is no longer updated and used.

-I actually do not know JS at all, so code, let's say, not the best.
+I don't know JS at all, so the code is, shall we say, not the best.